pyericz/vimgo/README.md

   ╚═══╝  ╚═╝╚═╝     ╚═╝ ╚═════╝  ╚═════╝
 ```
 # Vimgo
-An alternative vim configuration that I used in daily coding.
+Vimgo is an alternative vim configuration that I used in daily coding.
+It is still in progress, but will become better and better.

 ## Install
 ```